Overview – What MGS has to Offer

 Library and Resource Centre

-MGS has an extensive Library and Resource Centre located in Winnipeg at Unit E, 1045 St. James Street.
-It is a self-contained 2400-square foot office space in the corner of a strip mall.
-It is completely staffed by MGS volunteers.
+MGS has an extensive 2400-square foot Library and Resource Centre located in Winnipeg at Unit E, 1045 St. James Street (corner of Ellice and St. James – in the south-east corner of the “Brick” parking lot).
+It is staffed by MGS volunteers.
 A brief summary of its contents follows:

 - Large collection of books on genealogical research, historical topics, specific regions/countries